yuk7/AlpineWSL/README.md

 #### 3.Run Alpine.exe to Extract rootfs and Register to WSL
 Exe filename is using to the instance name to register.
-If you rename it you can register with a diffrent name and have multiple installs.
+If you rename it, you can register with a different name and have multiple installs.

 ## How-to-Use(for Installed Instance)